-Academic Search Premier is a multidisciplinary database and thus can be used to find information on research paper topics for any of your classes at EVC.
+Academic Search Complete is a multidisciplinary database and thus can be used to find information on research paper topics for any of your classes at EVC.
 This database will be helpful for finding information on thousands of topics, including current and controvesial topics.
 This database includes:

 PubMed is free to the public and comprises more than 22 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Citations may include links to full-text content from PubMed Central and publisher web sites.
 Click here to search citation and full text articles from Nursing journals in PubMed.

 Explore the EBSCO databases (CINAHL, Health Source, ASP, etc.) above by searching for your surgery research topic.
 Use the following questions to help guide your search: